encarbassot/elioDOM/README.md

 - functions for [Color Utils](#color-utilities)
 - functions for [String Utils](#string-utilities)

-## TODO (someday will contain)
+## TODO (some day will contain...)
 - class [Canvas](./src/Canvas.js) like [p5.js](p5js.org)
-    * but without 34.387 gloval methods and libraries and anoying console messages
+    * but without 34.387 global methods and libraries and annoying console messages
 - class Box
 - class ParametricArguments
     * (help functions have multiple inputs) like min(1,2,3) min([1,2,3])